-It is ridden with insufficient charge in the The Segway has multiple inbuilt safety protocols. the following three are directed towards the battery. rider.
-The Segway is not correctly maintained.
-The speed limiter- When you approach the maximum speed of the Segway the speed limiter will push the handlebar back to slow you down- Note: the speed limiter can activate when riding up/down a steep hill, over bumpy terrain, low battery charge, battery temperature outside normal, riding with less than 3 rider detection points active.
-Stick Shake Warning- One of the ways that the Segway notifies you when you are at risk of falling is by shaking the Handlebar and making growling noises.
+It is ridden with The Segway has multiple inbuilt safety protocols. insufficient charge in the the following three are directed towards the battery. rider.
+The Segway is not The speed limiter- When you approach the correctly maintained. maximum speed of the Segway the speed limiter will push the handlebar back to slow you down- Note: the speed limiter can activate when riding up/down a steep hill, over bumpy terrain, low battery charge, battery temperature outside normal, riding with less than 3 rider detection points active.
+Stick Shake Warning- the Segway notifies you when you are at risk of falling is by shaking the Handlebar and making growling noises.
 This is called the Stick Shake Warning.
 The Stick Shake Warning can occur in conjunction with, or independent of the Speed Limiter and Safety Shutdown alert, depending on your riding situation.
 Safety shutdown- When a Safety Shutdown occurs, the Segway automatically reduces its speed, gives the Stick Shake Warning (shakes the Handlebar and makes growling noises), flashes the Balance Indicator lights, emits a warning tone, and the InfoKey Controller displays an unhappy face.
 When a Safety Shutdown occurs, the Segway automatically reduces its speed.
 You have approximately 10 seconds from the start of a Safety Shutdown to come to a controlled stop and step off.
 After 10 seconds, the Segway will immediately shut down when the Wheels reach zero speed.